 A gift in your will to Birmingham

-The University of Birmingham is fortunate to have benefitted from gifts in wills throughout our 100-year history.
+The University of Birmingham is fortunate to have benefited from gifts in wills throughout our 100-year history.

 From life-changing research to developing our beautiful campus or supporting the next generation of students, our alumni and friends are ensuring the University continues to succeed in the future.
 By giving in your will, you will play a vital role in our future aspirations and even a small donation can make a big difference.
 If you remember your time at Birmingham fondly, please consider remembering us with a gift in your will.